jsjaskaran/hotelshub/README.md

 5. Create a repository on bitbucket or github.
 6. Download and install heroku toolbelt.
-7. Inside your app folder on local, type following commands:
+7. Inside your app folder on local, type following commands: git init git remote add origin url_to_git_repo_ending-with_.git git push -u origin --all heroku login, and fill in your credentials heroku git:remote -a app-name_from_heroku git push heroku master
-   * git init
-   * git remote add origin <url to git repo ending with .git>
-   * git push -u origin --all
-   * heroku login, and fill in your credentials
-   * heroku git:remote -a <app-name from heroku>
-   * git push heroku master
 8. Your app is now hosted on Heroku, you can check by visiting <app-name from heroku>.herokuapp.com